 - Tuesday Q, considerations of romance and relationships through the lenses of my novel Promise.

 - Wednesday Writer profiles of people who work seriously with words.

 - Thursday Money Talks, in an encore edition.

 - Saturday Hippie, moving from celebrities to everyday people who have embodied the movement, one way or another.

 Feel welcome to weigh in as we go.
-Lend a hand, too, if you want.
-Even on the little side street farm where this originates.
+Lend a hand, too, if you want — especially with those fresh eggs and chicken dinners.